nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - figure out way to more prominently display the 'CD guide' otherwise we're looking at annoying repeated questions and issues opened forever: http://i.imgur.com/Pom4Qib.png

 ### Completed
+- ``crash: search field-related. steps to replicate: enter search in library mode, click another category like save states, click back to library category, enter in a search again (notice it won't actually filter and give a result), switch back to save states yet again, then switch back to library once more, enter a search, crash: https://gist.github.com/anonymous/0105333cd1c4e03eb42a`` 6d961c5a175dba934d67320ae9e5487f46e1d957
 - ~~bug: if you switch to a different category from library and switch back, then import a game that will prompt the issue resolver, the issue resolver view will be empty unless you resize the window https://i.imgur.com/TsVBcsO.png~~ 0e37dab2ca773a88edb6498f0cf2f0f8cd059ca7
 - ~~crash: quitting the application (Command+Q) while running a game in the main window: https://gist.github.com/anonymous/26e972f6322087ebe7c5~~ e2299750d32e4c3b91c6d7cf043a0f673a95ca4e
 - ~~restore New Collection From Selection action https://github.com/OpenEmu/OpenEmu/blob/master/OpenEmu/OEGameCollectionViewController.m#L315-L321~~ 8f96c1b3b786dc99fb28d9e92125e9fb56eac043